 There is also a width limit, as a piece of paper can only be so wide.
-We recommend having no more than fifteen to twenty candidates/options per ballot question when using paper ballots with the tear-off portion to ensure that none of your candidate boxes run off the paper.
+We recommend having no more than fifteen to twenty candidates/choices per ballot question when using paper ballots with the tear-off portion to ensure that none of your candidate boxes run off the paper.

 Yes!
 You will be able to print a voter's ballot in the event that they cannot vote electronically.
-Nothing needs to be done in your election setup to enable this, and there is no additional cost at this point.
+Nothing needs to be done in your vote setup to enable this, and there is no additional cost at this point.

 Is the tear-off portion of the ballot required?

 No, It is completely your choice to use it or not.
 It is meant to assist with the speed of entering the ballots into ElectionBuddy, and to minimize any return postage costs, but is not required.